jmcardon/Dropbox4Akka/README.md

   myClient.listFolder(list).map(x => println(x))
 ```

-The latter is preferred as to not be running multiple different actorsystems, as well as for configuration purposes.
+The latter is preferred as to not be running multiple different ActorSystems, as well as for configuration purposes.

 ### Notes
 Aside from incomplete, for file uploads/downloads, the API is quirky and the base folder must be prepended with "/", but
 the base folder for a listFolder request is the empty string.

-When using uploadfile and downloadFile, start with "/".
+When using uploadFile and downloadFile, start with "/".

 ### Contribute
 Too small a repo for a PR yet.